 Top Layer

-• 1 full vanilla bean I like Madagascar bourbon vanilla beans (You can use 1 tablespoon pure vanilla extract)
+• 1 full vanilla bean I like Madagascar bourbon vanilla beans; or 1 tablespoon vanilla extract

 • 2 cups heavy cream